SagaLGIT/tech-bootcamp-ws/README.md

     Response: string;         // "True" if the request was successful, otherwise "False" }
 ```
-We have also already created a type `Movie` representing the movie object that will e sent to the frontend.
+We have also already created a type `Movie` representing the movie object that will be sent to the frontend.
 ```typescript
 export type Movie = {
     /* Feel free to add more - så kan de själva välja i FE hur mycket detaljer de vill visa upp */